THE LOGSDON LAB

 Centromere evolution among primate species

 The complete sequence, structure, and epigenetic landscape of six sets of centromeres from four primate species (human, chimpanzee, orangutan, and macaque).
 Comparative analysis of these six sets of centromeres reveal diverse a-satellite HOR organization and structures and distinct species-specific differences.
-Adapted from Logsdon et al., bioRxiv, 2023.
+Adapted from Logsdon et al., Nature, 2024.

 Engineered centromeres on human artificial chromosomes